paulbradish/awesome-digital-marketing/README.md

 - [Google Tag Manager](https://tagmanager.google.com/) - Allows you to quickly and easily update measurement codes and related code fragments collectively known as tags on your website or mobile app.
 - [Tealium](https://tealium.com/) - Tealium iQ enables you to manage tags across all digital touch points, including web sites, mobile apps and online videos all from the same intuitive user interface.
 ## Testing
 🧪 An important aspect of digital marketing, __testing__ gives you the ability to compare ad copy, hero images, personalization, UX, etc. to see what resonates best with your visitors.
-Have you ever heard the old adage _"Always Be Closing?"_... ours is _"Always Be Testing"_.
 ### Testing Platforms
 - [Google Optimize](https://optimize.google.com/) - Offers A/B testing, website testing & personalization tools for small businesses to help deliver engaging customer experiences.
 Formerly known as Google Website Optimizer.
 - [Optimizely](https://www.optimizely.com/) - Provides A/B testing and multivariate testing tools, website personalization, and feature toggle capabilities, as well as web content management and digital commerce.